This conversation has been #sponsored. All opinions are my own.

 I am a firm believer in finishing at least one small task in the morning to set the mood for the day.
 Thus, I usually get out my list of “to-do’s”, then straight into email.

 When it comes to earning a living blogging, the hustle is very real, ya’ll.
 If you are not a blogger, you may be surprised that I spend more time here at my desk than in the shop or actually creating.
 There are always questions from readers that have to be answered, photos to edit, social media to interact, and a list of back end work that never seems to end.
 The real truth here is that it’s just little ‘ol me doing everything myself from website design to photography, to answering each and every email.
 Even if I manage to get that done, there is always more to learn, optimize, and engage.
 For example, a typical post for me often takes 4-6 hours, not including activities like building, crafts, or cooking that actually went into that post.
-Projects can often takes weeks!
+Projects can often take weeks!

 As with most people, I hit that proverbial afternoon slump.
 I catch myself staring at the computer screen in a zombie state or with a problem where the solution seems just out of reach.
 When I get stuck, I have learned it is best to walk awake and wake my zombie brain back up by relaxing with a snack and cup of coffee.
 This energizes me so that I can complete my designated tasks for the day, whether it be further computer work, taking photographs, or in the shop making things.